 - 1. Any visitor may attend a college event or activity which is defined as open to the public. - 2.
-No visitor to any campus or instructional site within the District shall attend a college activity limited to enrolled students or college personnel without prior approval of the District President/Superintendent or his/her representative(s). - 3.
-Campus visitors wishing to access the materials or services of the Learning Resource Center or the libraries at any of the Districts other instructional locations, will be required to obtain a picture identification card, which is issued at each site that has library facilities or services. - 4.
-Campus visitors who are visiting students living in the College Residence Halls are subject to the stipulations for guests that are defined in the Residence Halls "Community Guidelines." - 5.
-All rules of conduct set forth in the District's Student Code of Conduct and Discipline, are applicable to the conduct of any visitor, and violation of said rules of conduct will constitute grounds for the President/Superintendent of the District to order the visitor to leave the campus pursuant to this policy.
+No visitor to any campus or instructional site within the District shall attend a college activity limited to enrolled students or college personnel without prior approval of the District President/Superintendent or their representative(s). - 3.
+Campus visitors wishing to access the materials or services of the Learning Resource Center or the libraries at any of the District's other instructional locations will be required to obtain a picture identification card, which is issued at each site that has library facilities or services. - 4.
+Campus visitors who are visiting students living in the College Residence Halls are subject to the stipulations for guests defined in the Residence Halls "Community Guidelines." - 5.
+All rules of conduct outlined in the District's Student Code of Conduct and Discipline apply to the behavior of any visitor, and violation of said rules of conduct will constitute grounds for the President/Superintendent of the District to order the visitor to leave the campus according to this policy.

-Visitors who Disrupt:
+Visitors who disrupt:

-Whenever a campus visitor enters a campus of facility of the District and it reasonably appears to the President/Superintendent of his/her designated representative(s) that such person is committing an act likely to interfere with the peaceful conduct of the activities of the campus or facility or has entered the campus or facility for the purpose of committing such an act, the President/Superintendent or his/her designated representative(s) may direct such person to leave such campus or facility.
-If the person fails to do so, or if the person willfully and knowingly reenters the campus or facility within 72 hours after being directed to leave, he/she is quilty of a misdemeanor.
+Whenever a campus visitor enters a campus or facility of the District, and it reasonably appears to the President/Superintendent of their designated representative(s) that such person is committing an act likely to interfere with the peaceful conduct of the activities of the campus or facility or has entered the campus or facility to commit such an act, the President/Superintendent or their designated representative(s) may direct such person to leave such campus or facility.
+If the person fails to do so, or if they willfully and knowingly reenters the campus or facility within 72 hours after being directed to leave, they are guilty of a misdemeanor.